-Each year, N-Peace is supported by a panel of judges.
-We are delighted to be joined this year by the following individuals:
+Each year, our N-Peace Awards are supported by a panel of judges.

 Leymah Roberta Gbowee